AndreSchakkal/ada-actor-website/README.md

 Here, $$Y$$ represents the total number of years considered in the analysis.
 This comprehensive approach provides a nuanced understanding of an actor's recognition, accounting for both individual movie performances and the temporal evolution of their career.

 After defining these coefficients, we can now delve into our analysis of Actors' Recognition.
+First, since we have a yearly $$RC$$ for every actor, it would be interesting to examine the mean-magnitude of recognition every year, here's a plot showing this.

+{% include recognition_plot.html %}

+REGRESSION

+RESULTS:
+We see an increase suggesting that actors are becoming more and more recognized

 Here is a list of Actors ranked by most recognized to less recognized.
 You can try to find your favorite actor and see how is he ranked.
 Also, as a small game, considering all the actors you know, try to find the less known of them in this list!